 For a typical field service, the ships stay in the same port for about 10 months, usually.
 During the remaining 2 months the ships are taken to a shipyard for maintenance, often in the Canary Islands.

 The Africa Mercy and Global Mercy are a smoke and alcohol free environment.
 However, outside the ship, there are no special restrictions, as long as it is done discreetly.

 The main reason for this is a matter of safety, but one must also consider the fact that for some cultures we visit, the simple act of smoking or drinking alcohol can be misperceived or misinterpreted.

 Go to the website http://opportunities.mercyships.org/.
 Select the desired position and click “Apply”.
-The entire application needs to be done in English!
 The HR service for the ship is managed by our “Operations Center” in the USA.
 We recommend sending your application at least 6 months before your desired commitment.
 You can also send the form one year in advance, which can increase your chances of being accepted.
 After receiving your application, the US Team will contact you.

 Explore our “How to apply” page for more detailed information on the application process.

-The Swiss office is at your disposal at all times for information or support.
+The New Zealand office is at your disposal at all times for information or support.